Laughing Rooster Eats

 Corn Dip with Cream Cheese loves Fritos Dippers... and ohhhhhh...
 Lawd!
 I'll be bellied up to the appetizer table until someone drags me away or I've eaten it all.

-Also delicious with corn tortilla chips!
+Hot Corn Dip is also delicious with corn tortilla chips or butter crackers!
 Use what you have.

 Hint: I actually like the dip best at room temp so don't let keeping it hot deter you.
-I'm betting your dip will be gone before you have to worry about food safety, anyway!
+I'm betting your dip will be gone before you have to worry about food safety!

 Ingredients